Jungle Emperor Leo : Leo Edition by Osamu Tezuka (Jitsugyono Nihon-sha)

 Kotoko-san is gone.
 Chigusa has been waiting for Toma at the local shrine.
 And the children run to tell Toma that he must go see her.
 His father comes home and tells Toma that he’s sorry, that he couldn’t help himself, that he couldn’t find Kotoko-san and Chigusa just happen to be close by and he couldn’t control his urges…

-Tanaka brings to life the gritty reality of living near poverty.
+Tanaka brings to life the gritty reality of living in near-poverty.
 His characters are far from likable, especially the father and son.
 The women are all treated as objects to have sex with and hurt.
 It’s a very disturbing reality but one that’s hard to ignore.

 Thank God that this story is fiction.
 People like Madoka and Toma are the worst breed of humans.
 How some women can stay with abusive men is still a problem that plagues society today.
 In the end, Madoka gets what he deserves and Toma…well, that would be up to the reader to decide. ~Ernie Hoyt